delphidabbler/codesnip/README.md

 ### Contributions

-#### CodeSnip 4

 To contribute to CodeSnip 4 development please fork the repository on GitHub.
 Create a feature branch off the `develop` branch.
 Make your changes to your feature branch then submit a pull request via GitHub.

 > **Do not create branches off `master`, always branch from `develop`.**

-#### CodeSnip 5 Belvedere

-Proceed as for CodeSnip 4 except create your feature branch off the `belvedere` branch instead of `develop`.

-> **Do not submit changes to the earlier `pagoda` or `pavilion` branches because they will not be accepted.**
+#### Licensing of contributions

+The license that applies to any existing file you edit will continue to apply to the edited file.
+Any existing license text or copyright statement **must not** be altered or removed.

+Any new file you contribute **must** either be licensed under the Mozilla Public License v2.0 (MPL2) or have a license compatible with the MPL2.
+If a license is not specified then the MPL2 will be applied to the file.
+You should insert a suitable copyright statement in the file.

+Any third party code used by your contributed code **must** also have a license compatible with the MPL2.

+> MPL2 boilerplate text, in several programming language's comment formats, can be found in the file `Docs/MPL-2.0-Boilerplate.txt`.
+You will need to change the name of the copyright holder.

 ### Compiling

-`master` has a file in the root directory named [`Build.html`](https://htmlpreview.github.io/?https://github.com/delphidabbler/codesnip/blob/master/Build.html) that gives detailed information about how to compile the current release of CodeSnip.
+`master` has a file in the root directory named [`Build.html`](https://htmlpreview.github.io/?https://github.com/delphidabbler/codesnip/blob/master/Build.html) that gives detailed information about how to compile the current release of CodeSnip 4.

 There is also a [Compiling & Source Code FAQ](https://github.com/delphidabbler/codesnip-faq/blob/master/SourceCode.md).

+CodeSnip 4 **must** be compiled with Delphi XE.
+See [Compiling & Source Code FAQ 11](https://github.com/delphidabbler/codesnip-faq/blob/master/SourceCode.md#faq-11) for the reason why.

 ## Change Log